-The objective of this course is to familiarize the prospective engineers with techniques in ordinary differential equations and different algebraic structures.
+The objective of this course is to familiarize the prospective engineers with techniques in ordinary differential equations, sequences, series and multivariable calculus.
 It aims to equip the students to deal with advanced level of mathematics and applications that would be essential for their disciplines.

 The students will learn:

-- > The effective mathematical tools for the solutions of differential equations that model physical processes. - > The tools of different algebraic structures that are used in the modelling of various engineering problems.
+- The effective mathematical tools for the solutions of differential equations that model physical processes. - The tools of different multivariable calculus and complex variables that are used in the modelling of various engineering problems.